Beyond the 5: Why Scientists Use Banker’s Rounding

 Rounding Away from Zero

-This method means the number’s absolute value gets larger.
-In this case, 3.2 would become 4, and −3.2 would become −4.
-This is crucial in financial and computational systems where the handling of both positive and negative values must be absolutely consistent and predictable.
+This method always increases the number’s absolute value.
+It matters in financial and computational systems where positive and negative values must be handled consistently.